qubic/qct/docs/community-contributions.md

 # Contributor Ruleset and Paid Contribution Process

 >[!NOTE]
-> THIS IS THE DRAFT DOCUMENT AND NOT YET ACTIVE
+> THIS IS THE DRAFT DOCUMENT AND MAY CHANGE

 ## 1. Scope